Last Updated on

-Bankers are very bright people, and while well-intentioned at best, they understand the psychology behind consumer purchase decisions.
+Bankers are very bright people, and while well-intention at best, they understand the psychology behind consumer purchase decisions.

 They know that a majority of the consumer population struggles to differentiate between cash and credit and that when consumers see a high credit limit they are more willing to use that credit in lieu of cash.